-Now as we all know, coffee has been linked to several health benefits such as it may lower the risk of type 2 diabetes and cardiovascular disease, extending lifespan, and reducing blood cholesterol.
+Now, as we all know, coffee has been linked to several health benefits, such as it may lower the risk of type 2 diabetes and cardiovascular disease, extend lifespan, and reduce blood cholesterol.

 Filtered Brewed Coffee is Better For Your Health

-A recent observational study was published by the European Journal of Preventive Cardiology in April 2020 looked into 508,747 men and women who are healthy coffee drinkers between the ages of 20 and 79 over a 20-year period and found that unfiltered brewed coffee was associated with higher mortality than filtered brewed coffee, and filtered brewed coffee was associated with lower mortality than no coffee consumption at all.
-The goal of the study was to identify whether the filtered brewing method is linked with any death and cardiovascular mortality.
+The European Journal of Preventive Cardiology published a recent observational study in April 2020 that looked into 508,747 men and women who are healthy coffee drinkers between the ages of 20 and 79 over 20 years and found that unfiltered brewed coffee was associated with higher mortality than filtered brewed coffee, and filtered brewed coffee was associated with lower mortality than no coffee consumption at all.
+The study's goal was to identify whether the filtered brewing method is linked with any death and cardiovascular mortality.

 Here's why -- filtered coffee was associated with a 15% reduced risk of death from any cause.
-Particularly, the risk of cardiovascular death was decreased in filtered brewed coffee by 12% in men while 20% lowered in women compared to no coffee consumption at all.
-Additionally, people below 60 in particular, who drank 1-4 cups of filtered brewed coffee daily showed the lowest mortality rate.
+Notably, the risk of cardiovascular death was decreased in filtered brewed coffee by 12% in men while 20% lowered in women compared to no coffee consumption at all.
+Additionally, people below 60, in particular, who drank 1-4 cups of filtered brewed coffee daily showed the lowest mortality rate.

-One of the authors of the study, Dag Thelle, also recommends shifting to filtered brewed coffee, especially for people who are worried about high blood cholesterol.
+One of the study authors, Dag Thelle, also recommends shifting to filtered brewed coffee, especially for people who are worried about high blood cholesterol.
 He also advised avoiding unfiltered brewed coffee for those who already have high blood cholesterol.

-Studies have shown that unfiltered coffee contains 30 times more compounds of diterpenes, mainly kahweol and cafestol (coffee oils), which can elevate bad cholesterol levels.
-Therefore, use filtered drip coffee limit coffee consumption to less than 4 cups a day and avoid drinking unfiltered coffee too often.
+Studies have shown that unfiltered coffee contains 30 times more compounds of diterpenes, mainly kahweol and cafestol (coffee oils), which can elevate harmful cholesterol levels.
+Therefore, using filtered drip coffee limits coffee consumption to less than 4 cups a day and avoids drinking unfiltered coffee too often.

 The study concluded that filtered drip coffee is the best choice.
 We suggest keeping your coffee simple and choose filtered, black coffee without any additional creamers/milk and sugar.